London

 My God.
 People here are obsessed with the high cost of their heating.
 I knew this before I arrived.
 There are adverts at every Tube station for cheaper energy suppliers.
 I was ready to be sympathetic to their plight.
 My sympathy has, er, cooled now that I’ve seen what people around me are trying to heat, and how.

-At least in the places I’ve been, buildings have ancient single-pane glass windows, leaky doors, and the barn-like structures are heated by a constant roar of gas heaters, usually with dumb design choices like putting the radiator just below the window on an exterior wall, which minimises how much heat the building retains.
+At least in the places I’ve been, buildings have ancient single-pane windows and leaky doors, and these barn-like structures are heated by a constant roar of gas heaters, usually with dumb design choices like putting the radiator just below the window on an exterior wall, which minimizes how much heat the building retains.
 When the space gets too hot, do they turn down the thermostat?
 No, they do not.
 It seems to be completely culturally normal to open windows in winter while the heating is blasting rather than figure out how to use the thermostat controls.
 Some people will not be happy until the very laws of thermodynamics are repealed.

 ALSO, what is it with the prevalence of gas heating?
 Even if you think that climate change isn’t a thing, why introduce an extra supply-chain dependency on imports?
 And why not get electric heat pumps so we can have heating in winter and cooling in summer?